 Even more impressive are the million or so people who come downtown each year to get outdoors.
 For them, Discovery Green is a multilayered magnet.
 Trees, shrubs, grasses, wetland plants and sun-loving annuals grow in gardens, by the one-acre lake and along huge lawns, and long walkways are lined with shaded benches.
 Colorful flowers attract birds and butterflies, fill the park with fragrant scents and provide the perfect backdrop for people to enjoy playgrounds, dog runs, jogging trails, bocce or shuffleboard courts and putting greens.
 An amphitheater at the bottom of a sloped hill invites participation, and a water fountain—a significant piece of public art—welcomes everyone to the park and encourages them to jump in, to squeal, to laugh and to get wet.
 At Discovery Green, one will never hear, “Stay out of the fountain,” unless it is being cleaned.

 DGC maintains the park’s landscaping and its infrastructure.
 It supplies the play equipment that kids and adults use, from bocce balls to remote-controlled boats that they can sail across the lake.
 DGC also organizes and helps present the hundreds of programs and events each year that multiply the park’s appeal.
 Like everything else in the park, the programming is multilayered.
-For example, an outdoor exercise class that attracts hundreds of adults each week is coordinated with a Theatre Under The Stars children’s acting program, which allows parents to drop off their child, get to the park and have a good workout while their kids have fun.
+For example, outdoor exercise classes attract hundreds of adults each week.
+Toddler Tuesdays is a popular Tuesday morning event, which allows parents to spend quality time with their little ones at the park.
 Ms. Theis says, “We are at our best when we work with strong partners who provide important services.”

-Park patrons can shop at Urban Harvest’s year-round farmer’s market every Sunday.
+Park patrons can shop at the Discovery Green Flea, a monthly market for objects recycled, refreshed and renewed.
 They can go to the Houston Public Library’s Express Library to use a computer, do a little work or sign up their child for a free weekly writing class conducted by Writers In The Schools.
 People pour into the park to see plays, hear music and watch dance programs, all performed by the city’s arts organizations.
 “At Discovery Green, Houston’s great art organizations have a stage where they can engage people with their work and build their audiences in a powerful way,” says Ms. Theis.

 Local health providers also participate.
 “This past Halloween we partnered with St. Joseph Medical Center and gave away flu shots during ‘Scream on the Green,’” says Ms. Theis.
 The popular annual Halloween event also includes a costume contest, movies, music and prizes.